-The Ship-source Oil Pollution Fund (SOPF), a special purpose account in the accounts of Canada, is established under Part 7 of the Marine Liability Act (the Act) to facilitate the indemnification of claims for ship-source pollution in Canadian waters while protecting the taxpayer.
+The Ship-source Oil Pollution Fund (SOPF or the Fund), a special purpose account in the accounts of Canada, is established under Part 7 of the Marine Liability Act to facilitate the indemnification of claims for ship-source pollution in Canadian waters while protecting the taxpayer.
 Canada’s compensation regime is based on the fundamental principle that the shipowner is primarily liable for oil pollution damage caused by the ship — that is, the polluter pays principle.